 - The mean monthly return should be zero, as the portfolios are formed by controlling for the characteristics (Size and B/M).

-- The mean alpha should be positive, as the 3-factor model may fully not pick up the variation in returns due to characteristics.
+- The mean alpha should be positive, as the 3-factor model may not fully pick up the variation in returns due to characteristics.

 The results are shown in Table IV of the DFF paper and below:

 Examining the first (full-time period) and last row (full-time period excluding the DT time period), we find that the results are consistent with the factor model.
 The average return is positive and significant, while the alpha is insignificantly different than zero.
-This is different than the time period studied in the JT paper, which was July of 1973-December of 1993.
-During that time period, DFF find the results are consistent with the characteristic model–the average return is insignificantly different than zero and there is a significant alpha not picked up by the 3-factor model.
+This is different than the time period studied in the JT paper, which was July of 1973-December 1993.
+During that time period, DFF find the results consistent with the characteristic model–the average return is insignificantly different than zero and there is a significant alpha not picked up by the 3-factor model.

 So is that the end of the story?
 Not exactly.

-Out of Sample Studies to Settle the Factors vs Characteristics Debate
+Out-of-Sample Studies to Settle the Factors vs Characteristics Debate

 Two additional studies conduct the same tests, out of sample, by using returns from Japan and the U.K.

-Here is the abstract from a 2001 paper titled, “Explaining the Cross-Section of Stock Returns in Japan: Factors or Characteristics” by Kent Daniel, Sheridan Titman, and K. C. John Wei.
+The abstract from a 2001 paper titled, “Explaining the Cross-Section of Stock Returns in Japan: Factors or Characteristics” by Kent Daniel, Sheridan Titman, and K. C. John Wei.

 Japanese stock returns are even more closely related to their book-to-market ratios than are their U.S. counterparts, and thus provide a good setting for testing whether the return premia associated with these characteristics arise because the characteristics are proxies for covariance with priced factors.
 Our tests, which replicate the Daniel and Titman tests on a Japanese sample, reject the Fama and French three-factor model, but fail to reject the characteristic model.

-Here is the abstract from a 2007 paper titled, “UK Evidence on the Characteristics versus Covariance Debate” by Edward Lee, Weimin Liu, and Norman Strong.
+The abstract from a 2007 paper titled, “UK Evidence on the Characteristics versus Covariance Debate” by Edward Lee, Weimin Liu, and Norman Strong.

 We evaluate the Fama–French three-factor model in the UK using the approach of Daniel and Titman (1997) to determine whether characteristics or covariance risk better explains the size and value premiums.
 Across all three factors, we find that return premiums bear little relationship to the corresponding loadings.
 We show that small and value stocks earn higher returns irrespective of their return covariance.
 Our study contributes to the existing literature by reporting original findings on the Fama–French three-factor model in the UK and by reporting results that complement existing evidence from similar studies in the USA and Japan.